 The bulk of the agenda is dedicated to breakout sessions, which will highlight promising practises in HR for SCM.
 During these, participants will be able to choose between three parallel sets of presentations, each focused on one of the pathways.

 On day one the Open café will take place: a participatory event designed to stimulate conversation among participants in line with pre-selected themes.

 Day two will turn to workshops – on pharmaceutical systems strengthening and advocating at the local level – as well as a panel discussion on STEP 2.0 (The strategic training executive programme) and its potential to enhance the leadership capabilities of supply chain managers in Africa.

 That’s not all though; the Global Indaba will be sandwiched by workshops: on 11 October the Association for supply chain management (ASCM) will host a workshop with an eye on supply chain sustainability and maturity, while the Global Fund and the Africa Resource Centre (ARC) will host a workshop on better leveraging donor investments in supply chain management.
 On 14 October Johnson & Johnson, alongside the Empower School of Health, will invite participants to focus on women in supply chain leadership.
-Attendees are invited to sign up for these workshops as numbers will be limited.

 The Global Indaba is organised by People that Deliver with the support of its coalition members, in particular the International Association of Public Health Logisticians (IAPHL), Management Sciences for Health (MSH), Pharmaceutical Systems Africa and SAPICS.

 The Association for Supply Chain Management, the Global Fund to Fight AIDS, Tuberculosis & Malaria, the Partnership for Improving supply Chain Management in Africa, Chemonics and VillageReach have all been announced as sponsors of the Global Indaba.